Skip to main content

 tcb app delete my-app -e my-env-id --dry-run

-This operation will delete all versions and resources of the application, and it is irreversible.
-Project resource files need to be manually cleared separately in the Static Hosting bucket.
+This operation deletes all versions and resources of the app and is irreversible.
+Project resource files must be manually cleaned up in the static hosting bucket.